empz/empz/README.md

 🏖️ When I'm not doing software stuff,  I'm usually at the beach playing beach volleyball 🏐 or doing some scuba diving 🤿

-💞️ I'm looking to be part of an amazing team at an amazing 100% remote and async company.
+💞️ I'm looking to be part of an amazing team at a fully remote and async company.

 <!---